Cranial-XIX/Continual-Learning-Private-Unlearning/README.md

 # Continual-Learning-Private-Unlearning
-Official PyTorch implementation for Continual Learning and Private Unlearning Paper.
+Official PyTorch implementation for Continual Learning and Private Unlearning, which has been accepted to **CoLLAs 2022**.

 # To run the experiments
 ```